What Is Plantar Fasciitis?

-- Orthotics <link to Orthotics> (custom shoe inserts) are available through your New York City podiatrist.
+- Orthotics (custom shoe inserts) are available through your New York City podiatrist.

 More Invasive Treatments Available

-Never be afraid to discuss any issues with a top rated New York podiatrist, Dr. Sophia Solomon; your problems are a lot more common than you realize.
-If simple preventive measures or less invasive treatments don’t improve your pain, your New York podiatrist can suggest splints that you wear at night.
-Your NYC foot doctor can recommend medicine to relieve the pain and inflammation caused by plantar fasciitis.
+Never be afraid to discuss any issues with our Podiatrists; your problems are a lot more common than you realize.
+If simple preventive measures or less invasive treatments don’t improve your plantar fasciitis pain, your New York podiatrist can suggest splints that you wear at night.
+Your foot doctor can recommend medicine to relieve the pain and inflammation caused by plantar fasciitis.
 While drug treatment doesn’t cure your condition, reducing your pain and discomfort improves your ability to follow other prescribed treatment steps.

 Other possible treatments include corticosteroid shots in your heel.
-Surgery is usually the last option.
+Plantar fasciitis surgery is usually the last option.
 Normally, your foot doctor won’t even suggest surgery as a possibility unless your case is extreme or you’ve been living in pain for six months to a year.
-Surgery is only performed on about five out of every 100 people suffering from plantar fasciitis.
+Plantar fascia removal surgery is only performed on about five out of every 100 people suffering from this health condition.

 The main procedures used by podiatrist include: